Yamaha – QL1, Digital Mixing Console

 The main Selected Channel parameters are assigned to the knobs located to the right of the display for immediate access at any time.
 In addition to User Defined Keys to which parameters can be freely assigned, another traditional Yamaha digital mixing console feature, the QL consoles also have on-screen User Defined Knobs that provide the same assignable freedom for variable parameters.
 In combination, the User Defined Knobs and User Defined Keys can significantly enhance operation speed and efficiency.

 Comprehensive Fader Bank Section

-All analog inputs are assigned to one Fader Bank, while other input and output channels are accessed by switching banks.
+All analogue inputs are assigned to one Fader Bank, while other inputs and output channels are accessed by switching banks.
 Four Custom Fader Banks are also provided, and these allow the user to set up any combination of channels required for maximum efficiency in any application.
 Custom Fader setups can also be stored with scenes and instantly recalled when needed.

 High Visibility Channel Names and Colours

 Miniature display panels above each channel fader show the channel name as well as fader setting.
 There’s also a colour bar that glows in eight colours, matching the channel colours shown in the main touch-panel display for easy visual identification.
 The eight colours plus “black” provide a total of nine colour groupings.
 These high-visibility displays offer excellent legibility in bright outdoor lighting as well in dim indoor settings.